hyanmandian/recognition-experiments/README.md

-# Node OpenCV + WebSockets experiments
+# Node OpenCV + WebSockets for recognition experiments

 Simple POC with node-opencv